Donald Trump And Mike Bloomberg Get In Nasty Twitter Fight: New Yorkers ‘Call You A Carnival Barking Clown’

 “Mini Mike is a 5’4″ mass of dead energy who does not want to be on the debate stage with these professional politicians.
 No boxes please,” he wrote.
 “He hates Crazy Bernie and will, with enough money, possibly stop him.
 Bernie’s people will go nuts!”

-Bloomberg is about five feet eight inches tall, compared to Trump’s six foot three inches, so the comment is inaccurate.
+Bloomberg is about 5 feet, 8 inches tall, compared to Trump’s 6 feet, 3 inches, according to the Fox News report, so the comment is seemingly inaccurate.

 Bloomberg took up the gauntlet, taunting Trump by attacking his business reputation in New York.
 The former New York City mayor was speaking at a political event in North Carolina just prior to his tweet and assured the audience that he could stand up to any attacks from “New York bullies.”